ahtrotta/todos/README.md

 # todos

-A todo tracking app built with vanilla JavaScript on the frontend and Node.js/Express on the backend.
+A todo tracking app built with vanilla JavaScript and Handlebars on the frontend and Node.js/Express on the backend.